 We might also define the following methods:

-A program will not necessarily use every service provided by an object.
+A runner program will not necessarily use every service provided by an object.
+For example, the CountFlips program did not use the toString method of the coin class.
 Once an object class has been defined, we can use it again in other programs as needed.

 Directions: Download the vocabulary sheet.
 Define each word as it relates to Java and object-orientated programming.
 Submit your definitions to the assignment in itsLearning.